NCERT Solutions for Class 8 Science Chapter 14 Chemical Effects Of Electric Current

-NCERT Solutions for Class 8 Science Chapter 14 Chemical Effects of Electric Current: Often your parents ask you not to touch dysfunctional electrical appliances with wet hands.
-Or while turning on or off electrical appliances, they ask you to wear slippers.
-All these precautions are taken just to avoid the effects of electric current.
-In CBSE NCERT solutions for Class 8 Science chapter 14 Chemical Effects of Electric Current, you will get to learn what is the electric current, how electricity can be used in chemical reactions, what are the applications of the chemical effect of current etc. NCERT Solutions help students to understand the chapter well.
+In CBSE NCERT Solutions for Class 8 Science chapter 14 Chemical Effects of Electric Current, you will get to learn what is electric current, how electricity can be used in chemical reactions, what are the applications of the chemical effect of current etc. Chemical effects of electric current class 8 ncert solutions help students to understand the chapter well.
 Having solutions of NCERT for Class 8 Science chapter 14 Chemical Effects of Electric Current ready in hand will be beneficial for exam preparation.
-Try yourself to do the exercise questions before taking the help of NCERT solutions for Class 8 Science chapter 14 Chemical Effects of Electric Current.
+Try yourself to do the exercise questions before taking the help of NCERT solutions for Class 8 Science Chapter 14 Chemical Effects of Electric Current.

 Q1.
 Fill in the blanks.